FOREX-Dollar treads water; sterling soars to 1-year high

 The dollar was a shade lower at 109.95 yen after rising earlier in the session to 110.295, its highest since Sept.
 1.

+“Dollar/yen shows the highest correlation to U.S. yields and the pair is benefiting from the latest rise in yields,” said Yukio Ishizuki, senior currency strategist at Daiwa Securities.
+“Covering of dollar short positions created by macro-driven funds has been rapid and aggressive under such conditions.”

-The euro added to modest gains the previous day and was last up 0.1 percent at $1.1984, with a rise in German bund yields offsetting a similar rise in Treasury yields.
+The euro added to modest gains the previous day and was last up 0.1 percent at $1.1984.

-Bitcoin was down almost 8 percent, around $3,800, after Jamie Dimon, chief executive of JPMorgan Chase & Co, said the cryptocurrency is a “fraud” and would blow up.
+Bitcoin was down almost 5 percent, just below just below $4,000, after Jamie Dimon, chief executive of JPMorgan Chase & Co, said the cryptocurrency is a “fraud” and would blow up.

+While the U.S. 10-year Treasury note yield rose about 5 basis points overnight, its German bund counterpart also jumped nearly 7 basis points, helping prevent the dollar from gaining on the euro.

+German bund yields have risen as safe-haven government debt came under pressure following a respite in North Korea tensions.